cbevins/fire-behavior-simulator/docs/09_ModuleLinkages.md

 ##  ![](favicon.png) link.crownSpot - Crown Fire Spotting Module Bindings

-The Crown Fire Spotting Module may link to the Crown Fire Module by setting link.crownSpot to 'linkedToCrownFire' to obtain:
+The Crown Fire Spotting Module may link to the Crown Fire Module by setting **link.crownSpot** to 'linkedToCrownFire' to obtain its required input:
   - active crown fire fireline intensity

 <table border>